Gumichan01/lunatix/README.md

 | SDL2_Mixer |      2.0.2+     |
 |   OpenGL   |       3.1+      |

-If you want to generate the engine libraries you just need to execute the following command:
+If you want to generate the library libraries you just need to execute the following command:

     $ make

 These two library files are generated into the *lib/linux/* directory.

-To test the engine, execute the following command:
+To test the library, execute the following command:

     $ make test